-Since 2010, Joshua’s Wish, Inc. has donated over $218,000 for pediatric brain tumor research.
+Since 2010, Joshua’s Wish, Inc. has donated over $230,000 for pediatric brain tumor research.
+We've also donated over $40,000 to families we support that are impacted by childhood cancer.
 Each year, we have funded various research efforts that have impacted thousands of children and families nationwide, served over 300 children fighting childhood cancer and their families, and spread more awareness of childhood cancer to people all around.
 Joshua's legacy lives on in all our efforts in finding a cure for childhood cancer.
 Too many young and innocent lives are lost to the silent but deadly assailant known as childhood cancer.
 As a result, Joshua's Wish works each and everyday to make a difference in the lives of our childhood cancer warriors and their families.
 Here are a few testimonies from people that have been deeply impacted by our work:

 "An organization that is making a huge impact on the world of childhood cancer.
 Trent and Labrina are like family!"